NEW BRUNSWICK LAW FOUNDATION

 8. Application deadline

-Completed application forms and the required documents must be submitted to the address below before January 15 (for February meeting).
+Completed application forms and the required documents must be submitted to the address below before May 15.
 Further information and application forms may also be obtained from the Executive Director.

 NB Law Foundation Scholarship Fund